DefaultNoName/rfid-gps-esp32/README.md

-Testing | 85% AI Generated | Not Confident
+Testing | 85% AI Generated
+i should be ashamed